PentaPenguin/AirportAndFlights/README.md

 # AirportAndFlights Salesforce DX Project

-Deploy this project using SFDX and the provided manifest (manifest/package.xml).
+Deploy this project using SFDX and the provided manifest (manifest/package.xml) by setting the target org in the project you downloaded and running the following SF command:

+> sf project deploy start --manifest manifest/package.xml

 ## Test Airport data